Jon Mitchell, writer and musician

 I’ve been writing stories, singing songs, and drawing pictures ever since I was little.
 Since my parents brought home their first Mac, I’ve had a thing for computers.
 So far, I’ve managed to keep up with all those things.

 I was born and raised in Atlanta, Georgia.
 Paideia School taught me everything I needed to know.
 I graduated from Brown University in 2009, completing an independent concentration in Music & Mind.
 That taught me all kinds of things I didn’t need to know, but I’m glad I do.

 After Atlanta and Providence, I lived in Portland, Oregon and the San Francisco Bay Area.
 Now I live in Los Angeles, California.
 I’ve been trudging down a spiritual path taking many detours, and lately I think I’m getting somewhere.

-I’ve had a few personal projects since I left ReadWrite.
-First I built a publication called The Daily Portal with the help of some friends.
+I’ve also published a few personal projects.
+After I left ReadWrite, I built a publication called The Daily Portal with the help of some friends.
 I published the first issue on May 7, 2013.
 It ran for 12 issues, and there may be more someday.
-I felt accomplished enough having built and shipped the site, and I needed a longer break from full-time blogging than that, so I took one.

 I’m still working on my craft.
 I haven’t quite figured out my message or my language yet, but I’m having fun experimenting.